 Bondservants, obey in all things your masters according to the flesh, not with eyeservice, as men-pleasers, but in sincerity of heart, fearing God.
 And whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ.
 But he who does wrong will be repaid for what he has done, and there is no partiality.

 Masters, give your bondservants what is just and fair, knowing that you also have a Master in heaven.“

-Peter later reflected on these truths but reminded his listeners that it was God we were ultimately subjected to and thus it is by His authority we show love toward others.
+Peter later reflected on these truths while reminding believers that it was God they were ultimately subjected to and thus it was by His authority they were to show love toward one another.

 1 Peter 2:11-12 “Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul, having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.”